lblanch/backend-coding-challenge/README.md

 - Add unit and/or E2E tests
 - Add additional validation to requests that expect a parameter and improve error handling
 - Better adhere to Go coding conventions

+# Changelog

+- Actions list now sorted in the main function, before initiating the server.
+- In Q3, for ALL actions of the specified type we check their next action (if there is any).
+Previously, actions of the specified type that also were a next action were ignored.
+- In Q3, the 24h window requirement between actions has been removed.